 "The Commission oversees regional accreditation for 162 institutions.
 Its decision-making body consists of up to twenty-six Commissioners who represent the public and the diversity of higher education institutions within the Northwest region." nwccu.org

-ARRT Credentialing Examination Pass Rate for the past 10 years is an average of 90%, our program’s average is 96%.
-For the past 5 years (2013-2017) the Credentialing Examination Pass rate is 95%.
-To put this in perspective, 93 students took the exam during the past 5 years, and 5 students did not pass on the first attempt; however, those 5 students succeeded on the 2nd attempt.
+The national ARRT Credentialing Examination Pass Rate for the past 10 years is an average of 90%, our program’s average is 96%.
+For the past 5 years (2015-2019) our graduates' Credentialing Examination Pass rate is 94%.
+To put this in perspective, 99 students took the exam during the past 5 years, and 6 students did not pass on the first attempt.

 |Radiographic Science Admissions Data/Effectiveness Data|

 |Residency of admitted students:||Idaho 20||Idaho 21||Idaho 20 Hawaii 1||